udbwhdjwbdj/c2me-opencl-forge1201/README.md

 # C2ME + OpenCL Acceleration — Minecraft 1.20.1 Forge Port

-> **AI-assisted port**: This project was reverse-engineered and ported with the assistance of an AI coding agent (DeepSeek).
-The source is provided for learning and research purposes.
+> **AI-assisted port**: This project was reverse-engineered with the assistance of DeepSeek.
+The source code is provided for educational and research purposes only.

 A full source project that ports **C2ME** (Concurrent Chunk Management Engine) and the **C2ME OpenCL Acceleration Module** to **Minecraft 1.20.1 Forge**, integrated into a single mod.